 Achieving line rate on a 40G or 100G test host requires parallel streams.
 However, using iperf3, it isn't as simple as just adding a -P flag because each iperf3 process is single-threaded, including all streams used by that iperf process for a parallel test.
 This means all the parallel streams for one test use the same CPU core.
 If you are core limited (this is often the case for a 40G host and it's usually the case for a 100G host), adding parallel streams won't help you unless you do so by adding additional iperf3 processes which can use additional cores.

-Note also that it is not possible to do this while using bwctl to manage iperf3 tests, so this is typically better suited to lab or testbed environments.
+Note that it is not possible to do this using pscheduler to manage iperf3 tests, so this is typically better suited to lab or testbed environments.

-To run multiple iperf processes for a testing a high-speed host, do the following:
+To run multiple iperf3 processes for a testing a high-speed host, do the following:

 Start multiple servers:

 iperf3 -s -p 5101&; iperf3 -s -p 5102&; iperf3 -s -p 5103 &

 and then run multiple clients, using the "-T" flag to label the output:

 iperf3 -c hostname -T s1 -p 5101 &;

 iperf3 -c hostname -T s2 -p 5102 &;